AdityaNG/Integral-Calculator/README.md

 program to plot the graph).
 3. Computing the definite integral of the function between a and b
 ## C-concepts used
-1. Working with GTK 2 library for GUI :
-a.
-CallbackFunctionasaparameter
-b.
-Deeper understanding of scope of variables
-c.
-WorkingwithlargerlibrarieswithoutOOPsconcepts
-d.
-Benefits and Consequences of declaring variables in Global Scope
+1. Working with GTK 2 library for GUI : Callback Function as a parameter, Deeper understanding of scope of variables, Working with larger libraries without OOPs concepts, Benefits and Consequences of declaring variables in Global Scope

- 2. Interfacing with Pyplot through C
-a.
-RudimentaryNonBlocking(Asynchronous)InterProcess
-Communication using Files
-b.
-Deeper understanding of File IO with C and Python
+2. Interfacing with Pyplot through C - Rudimentary NonB locking(Asynchronous) Inter Process Communication using Files, Deeper understanding of File IO with C and Python, Working with images in GTK2

-c.
-WorkingwithimagesinGTK2
-3. Integrating by Implementing Riemann sum
-a.
-EvaluationofaStringtoaMathexpressionusingexpr.h
-b.
-Advanced string manipulation
-c.
-Convertingafloattoastringandviceversa(ftoaandatof)
-d.
-Optimizing output by polling data once every 100 iterations as opposed to every iteration
+3. Integrating by Implementing Riemann sum - Evaluation of a String to a Math expression using expr.h, Advanced string manipulation, Converting a float to a string and vice versa(ftoaandatof), Optimizing output by polling data once every 100 iterations as opposed to every iteration, Accuracy measure of the algorithm
-e.
-Accuracymeasureofthealgorithm

 ## Learning Outcomes
 ### GUI
 We worked with GTK 2 to implement the GUI.
 It gave us an idea of how one would work with large frameworks or libraries without the aid of Objects and Classes.
 It gave us a deeper understanding of using function as a parameter and callbacks in c.